Northeast Passage: Transit shipping activity

 State Corporation Rosatom assumes the possibility and functions of the NSR and ensures the safety of navigation on the high technological level.
 Besides organizing the navigation along the NSR and the icebreaking services with the world's only nuclear icebreaker fleet, Rosatom is planning to implement the Arctic Ice Regime Shipping System (AIRSS) methodology.
 This system will represent a digital space that will provide various services to cargo carriers, shipowners, captains, insurers, and other participants in the logistics market on the NSR.
 In particular, it involves issuing permits for the passage of vessels, monitoring, dispatching, and managing the work of the fleet.
 The single digital platform will collect information from all the available sources, for example, hydrometeorological data, the location of ships and icebreakers, port congestion.
 As a result, users will receive an advanced "ice navigator" that will allow to plot a precise route in view of the changing ice conditions of the NSR.
 In other words, the study of Sibul et al. proposed a path-finding algorithm for the NSR strategic assessment.
 It uses real weather as input and find the optimal shipping route.
+More recent studies emphasize the need to account for uncertainty in ice conditions when planning routes in the ice, as relying on averaged conditions may lead to misleading assessments.